Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: Introduction

 \subsection{Applications of the framework}

-To showcase our framework, we show that $\sharpETH$ rules out $2^{o(n)}$ algorithms for several classical problems on unweighted simple graphs $G$ with $n$ vertices and $\mathcal{O}(n)$ edges, which we call sparse graphs.\footnote{As is common to exponential-time complexity, it is crucial to obtain hardness results for \emph{sparse }graphs, which feature $\mathcal{O}(n)$ edges on $n$ vertices: Many reductions proceed by placing gadgets at edges, and this would map graphs with $\omega(n)$ edges to target graphs on $\omega(n)$ vertices, thus ruling out tight lower bounds of the type $2^{\Omega(n)}$.
-In fact, we will encounter such reductions in this paper.} All problems admit trivial $2^{\mathcal{O}(n)}$ algorithms on such graphs. \begin{thm} Assuming $\sharpETH$, the problem of counting perfect matchings admits no $2^{o(n)}$ time algorithm, even for graphs that are bipartite, sparse, and unweighted. \end{thm} In \cite{DBLP:journals/talg/DellHMTW14}, only a lower bound of $2^{\Omega(n/\log n)}$ for this problem was shown under $\sharpETH$.
-A tight lower bound of $2^{\Omega(n)}$ was obtained only (a) under the randomized version $\rETH$ of $\ETH$, which implies $\ETH$ and thus in turn $\sharpETH$, but no converse direction is known, or (b) under $\sharpETH$, but by introducing negative edge weights.
+To showcase our framework, we show that $\sharpETH$ rules out algorithms with running time $2^{o(n)}$ for several classical problems on unweighted simple graphs $G$ with $n$ vertices and $O(n)$ edges, which we call sparse graphs.
+All of the considered problems admit trivial $2^{O(n)}$ time algorithms on such graphs.
+It should be noted that it is crucial to obtain hardness results for sparse graphs: Many reductions between counting problems proceed by placing gadgets at \emph{edges}, and this would map non-sparse graphs with $\omega(n)$ edges to target graphs on $\omega(n)$ vertices, thus failing to provide $2^{\Omega(n)}$ time lower bounds for the target problem.

+More precisely, we show the following slightly stronger statements: Assuming $\sharpETH$, each of the considered problems admits constants $\epsilon,C>0$ such that the problem cannot be solved in time $O(2^{\epsilon n})$ on $n$-vertex graphs, even when these graphs have at most $Cn$ edges.
+This clearly implies the claimed statements, and we will elaborate on this in Section~\ref{subsec:Exponential-time-complexity}. \begin{thm} Assuming $\sharpETH$, counting perfect matchings admits no $2^{o(n)}$ time algorithm, even for graphs that are bipartite, sparse, and unweighted. \end{thm} In \cite{DBLP:journals/talg/DellHMTW14}, only a lower bound of $2^{\Omega(n/\log n)}$ under $\sharpETH$ was shown for this problem.
+Tight lower bounds of $2^{\Omega(n)}$ were obtained only (a) under the randomized version $\rETH$ of $\ETH$, which implies $\ETH$ and thus in turn $\sharpETH$, but no converse direction is known, or (b) under $\sharpETH$, but by introducing negative edge weights.
 Such edge weights are generally worrying, because it is a priori unclear how to remove them in reductions to other problems.
-By reduction from Theorem~\ref{thm: Main PM}, we then obtain: \begin{thm} Assuming $\sharpETH$, the problem of evaluating the matching polynomial $\mu(G;\xi)$ admits no $2^{o(n)}$ time algorithm at all fixed $\xi\in\mathbb{Q}$, even on graphs that are sparse and unweighted.
-The same holds for the independent set polynomial $I(G;\xi)$ at all fixed $\xi\in\mathbb{Q}\setminus\{0\}$. \end{thm} Both statements hold in particular at $\xi=1$, where these polynomials simply count matchings, and independent sets, respectively.
-No lower bounds for $\mu(G;\xi)$ are stated in the literature.
-In \cite{DBLP:conf/iwpec/Hoffmann10}, a lower bound of $2^{\Omega(n/\log^{3}n)}$ for $I(G;\xi)$ was shown at general $\xi\in\mathbb{Q}\setminus\{0\}$, and $2^{\Omega(n)}$ was shown at $\xi=1$, but neither of these bounds assume sparse graphs.
-Finally, we show: \begin{thm} Assuming $\sharpETH$, the Tutte polynomial $T(x,y)$ for fixed $(x,y)\in\mathbb{Q}^{2}$ cannot be evaluated in time $2^{o(m)}$ on simple graphs with $m$ edges, provided that \begin{itemize} \item $y\notin\{0,1\}$, and \item $(x,y)\notin\{(1,1),(-1,-1),(0,-1),(-1,0)\}$, and \item $(x-1)(y-1)\neq1$. \end{itemize} \end{thm} In \cite{DBLP:journals/talg/DellHMTW14}, only lower bounds of the type $2^{\Omega(n/\log^{c}n)}$ could be shown on sparse simple graphs.